marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/03-code-quality/01-debugging-chrome/article.md

 # Debugging in the browser

-Before writing more complex code, let's talk about debugging.

-[Debugging](https://en.wikipedia.org/wiki/Debugging) is the process of finding and fixing errors within a script.
-All modern browsers and most other environments support debugging tools -- a special UI in developer tools that makes debugging much easier.
-It also allows to trace the code step by step to see what exactly is going on.

-We'll be using Chrome here, because it has enough features, most other browsers have a similar process.

 ## The "Sources" panel

-Your Chrome version may look a little bit different, but it still should be obvious what's there.

 - Open the [example page](debugging/index.html) in Chrome.
 - Turn on developer tools with `key:F12` (Mac: `key:Cmd+Opt+I`).